tmds/linux-dev-certs/README.md

 # Supported distros

-- Fedora and derived (RHEL, Rocky, ...)
+- Fedora and derived (RHEL, AlmaLinux, ...)
 - Debian and derived (Ubuntu, ...)

 Limitations:
-- Ubuntu provides browser applications as snaps.
-These snaps do not use the system certificate store (https://bugs.launchpad.net/ubuntu/+source/chromium-browser/+bug/1901586).
-For .NET itself and CLI applications the development certificate will be trusted.
-For browsers, the user still needs manually accept the development certificate.
+- Ubuntu browsers are packaged as snaps.
+Snaps do not use system certificates.
+If the user uses a snap-based Firefox, the CA certificate is added to its certificate store.
+Other browsers are (currently) not configured.

 # How it works